April 1st 2025

 Bob and Rose were pleasant, known for customer service, which included sweeties with your order and a phone call from Rose: “Hello.
 Have you received it?
 Is everything OK?”
 It was.
 Walking poles, if I remember correctly.

-He never read walking commentary, he said, only the Scottish Mountaineering routes, after I told him I’d read favourable remarks about Slioch.
-Then he said he told no one about his hobby at work.
-Why, I don’t know, except for him it was separate from such an exchange.
+He never read walking description, he said, only the Scottish Mountaineering routes, after I told him I’d read favourable remarks about Slioch.
+Then he said he told no one about his walking at work.
+Why, I don’t know, except for him it was separate from a social exchange.

-For this Footnotes I’ll say a few things about big walks which also provides a context for my Corsica photo.
+Comments have a place however, because Slioch was a good choice among others.
+For this Footnotes I’ll say a few things about big walks and provide a context for my Corsica photo.

 Walks

-As the year brightens I can walk again in the evening.
+As the year opens and brightens I walk again in the evening.
 It’s my favourite time.
 In the Pyrenees I was always the last to leave camp, and arrived at a refuge only just in time for dinner.
 I don’t like abrupt, early starts and the evening is a fine time for being in the hills.
 Same in Britain.
-I kept a record of walks for two or three years and it’s pleasant, diary-like viewing.
+I kept a record of walks starting May 7th 2019 which to begin with was often several times a week.
+It’s pleasant, diary-like viewing.
 My phone text remembers “walkfoto evening walk now” and I wondered about it philosophically.
+It occasionally means being caught out in darkness.
+I don’t mind that (although you have to be careful) but it’s not ideal when you can’t see anything.

 Featured Walks